rnpm/rnpm/README.md

 #### How's that different from react-native link

 react-native link is great, but it only works for Android now.
-It also does not automatically add packages to your project nor supports custom folder configuration.
+It also does not automatically add packages to your project nor support custom folder configuration.
 We aim to solve these issues by analyzing folders and getting maxium informations available from them.
+When running `rnpm link` you don't have to think about the package exported by developer or the import path to include in your Java project.

 #### Does it works with Cocoapods?